mschmidty/bio_notes/web_dev_notes/_posts/2018-10-08-d3js_svg_charts.md

     .attr("width", width);
 ```
 ### Load the Data and Use the Data to Construct the Chart
 We have a couple of steps here, so we will break this up.
+Remember, what is happening in these steps happens last because we are making an asynchronous call to load the data.
+Meaning, this data loads while everything else is running.
+Once the data is loaded, the code inside this chunk will run.
+Here we go step by step:

 **Load the data and set the domain (height)**<br>
 First we load the data using the function [d3.tsv](https://github.com/d3/d3-fetch/blob/master/README.md#tsv).
 The data is in tab separated format (.tsv).